MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-oncustomdocumentmergerex-event.md

 > - Download to the client
 > - Print or preview

-## Sample Code
+## Sample code

-The simplest possible custom document render can can be implemented like the following sample that will use the existing application logic to render Xml datasets into Microsoft Word or Pdf documents using a given template (Word template).
+The simplest possible custom document render can be implemented as shown in the following sample, which will use the existing application logic to render XML datasets into Microsoft Word or PDF documents using a given template (Word template).

 ```al
     [EventSubscriber(ObjectType::Codeunit, Codeunit::ReportManagement, 'OnCustomDocumentMergerEx', '', true, true)]